 Endoscopic examination of the large intestine using an optical device.
 A flexible tube with the camera and light at the end is inserted through the anus and allows the colon mucosa to be examined in detail on the monitor.
 During the colonoscopy, additional medical procedures can be performed including: removal of polyps, stopping bleeding and performance of biopsies.
 Specialists recommend everyone over 50 years of age to undergo a colonoscopy for preventive purposes.
-At the patient’s request, the colonoscopy can be performed under an intravenous anaesthetic.
+At the patient’s request, the colonoscopy can be performed under an intravenous anesthetic.
 Diagnosis duration – 10−20 minutes.

 A unique, non-invasive examination for diagnosis of the small intestine, which can also provide an insight into state of the entire digestive tract.
 This is the only endoscopic method for a comfortable examination of the small intestine.
 In the presence of the doctor, the patient swallows an activated capsule that is the size of a normal medical capsule.
 While the capsule passes through the digestive tract, it takes 2−3 images per second.
 Images are transmitted to a special receiving device.
 About 70,000 images are obtained over a 12 hour period and the capsules is eventually naturally expelled from the body.
 After the procedure, the doctor analyses the material obtained and can effectively diagnose the state of health of the small intestine.
 While the capsule is functioning, the patient can perform all his usual activities.
 However, the patient should avoid vigorous physical activity and rapid movements.

 MAGNETIC RESONANCE FOR ABDOMINAL CAVITY AND THE ORGANS OF THE LESSER PELVIS